 Annex 3

-Requirements for fibrous absorbent materials used in RESS
+Requirements for fibrous absorbent materials used in NORESS

 (See paragraph 6.4. of this Regulation)

 1. Fibrous absorbent material shall be asbestos-free and may be used in the construction of silencers only if suitable devices ensure that the fibrous absorbent material is kept in place for the whole time that the silencer is being used and it meets the requirements of any one of sections 2, 3 or 4 according to the manufacturer's choice.